 Not completely.
-Because every Apple and Android phone is also controlled by Apple and Google, two companies who operate the largest private walled gardens in the digital world.
+Because every Apple and Android phone is also controlled by Apple and Google, which operate the two largest private walled gardens in the digital world.
 So, your digital life is at least partly lived inside those gardens.

 For some perspective, ask this question: How much privacy do you have inside Apple’s and Google’s castles?
 Regardless of the answer (and all of those are arguable), it’s no more than they give you.